-· Lack of ability to allow companies to be continued in St Helena
+Lack of ability to allow companies to be continued in St Helena

-The current Companies Ordinance does not allow companies to be 'continued' (i.e. migrated) to St Helena in a way that is seen in many other jurisdictions.
-This allow the company to be legally transferred to a new jurisdiction and for them to therefore retain their name and legal entity.
+The Companies Ordinance as of 2019 has not allow companies to be 'continued' (i.e. migrated) to St Helena in a way that is seen in many other jurisdictions.
+This allows the company to be legally transferred to a new jurisdiction and for them to therefore retain their name and legal entity.
 An absence of this under the law in St Helena may be problematic for companies otherwise wishing to register themselves in St Helena.
-More information is set out below.
+This policy considered how this can be modernised.

-· Lack of ability for certain company types to be incorporated in St Helena
+• Lack of ability for certain company types to be incorporated in St Helena

-Similarly, the current Companies Ordinance restricts the types of company that may be incorporated in St Helena.
+Similarly, the Companies Ordinance as of 2019 restricted the types of company that may be incorporated in St Helena.
 Other jurisdictions allow a much broader variety of corporate structures, such as protected cell companies, hybrid companies as well as allowing well-established foreign corporate structures to be recognised in other jurisdictions (such as GmbH, Sarl etc).
 This policy proposed an extension to the types of corporate vehicle that may be offered under the Companies Ordinance in St Helena to as to widen the appeal of St Helena as jurisdictions in which to incorporate.
-More information is also found with regard to these below.